 There is no specific treatment available.

 This disease is still common in much of Asia, Africa, the Indian sub-continent and South America.
-More recently there have been outbreaks of measles in many developed countries such as the Australia, US, Canada, New Zealand and several European countries including the UK.
-The risk is greater when living or working with local people or travelling for large gatherings (e.g. sporting and music events).
+More recently there have been outbreaks of measles in many developed countries such as the Australia, US, Canada, New Zealand and numerous European countries including the UK.
+The risk is greater when living or working with local people or travelling for large gatherings, for example sporting and music events.

 The two vaccines that protect against measles are combined with mumps and rubella (MMR).
-Currently used vaccines in the UK are: M-M-RVAXPRO and Priorix.
 MMR vaccine is usually given to children as part of the national childhood schedule, in infancy and prior to starting school.
 Two doses of vaccine give long-lasting protection against all three diseases.

 Individuals should check with their GP to ensure that they have received two doses of MMR vaccination prior to travel particularly to areas where the risk of measles is high.
 Previous infection with measles, mumps or rubella provides lifelong immunity against that particular disease.

 - View the Patient Information Leaflet (PIL) for M-M-RVAXPRO